thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 - species octave (2^n) classes for generating species abundance distributions, using :func:`get_octaves() <pycoalescence.coalescence_tree.CoalescenceTree.get_octaves>`

+Check out other full examples in `this jupyter notebook <example_notebook>`_.

 .. note:: The above functions require supplying a speciation rate and time, otherwise will output data for all
           speciation rates and times.

 .. tip:: Equivalent functions also exist for obtaining individual fragment biodiversity metrics.

 .. tip:: The entire list of species can be outputted using
          :func:`get_species_list <pycoalescence.coalescence_tree.CoalescenceTree.get_species_list>`.
-This may be useful for scenarios where it is desirable to calculate custom biodiversity metrics.
+This may be useful
+         for scenarios where it is desirable to calculate custom biodiversity metrics.

 Extended analysis
 ~~~~~~~~~~~~~~~~~

-The :py:mod:`coalescence_tree <pycoalescence.coalescence_tree>` module can be used for more extensive simulation analysis, such
+The :py:mod:`coalescence_tree <pycoalescence.coalescence_tree>` module can be used for more extensive simulation
-as comparing simulated landscapes to real data and calculating goodness of fits.
+analysis, such as comparing simulated landscapes to real data and calculating goodness of fits.

 The general procedure for using this module involves a few functions, all contained in the
 :class:`CoalescenceTree class <pycoalescence.coalescence_tree.CoalescenceTree>`.